xixianykus/mk/content/blog/first.md

 ---
 title: First
 date: 2019-11-26T22:43:31.000Z
-description: First post with Naval Aviation poster
+summary: A first post with How to create a new Hugo site in an existing folder
 ---
 ![Naval Aviation](/images/NR109a.jpg "Naval Aviation")

 ## How to add a new Hugo site to an existing directory?

-If the directory is not empty, might have a _.git_ folder and/or a README file `hugo new site` will fail.
+If the directory is not empty, for example there might be a _.git_ folder and/or a README file `hugo new site` will fail.

 So you need to force it: from outside the site use: